Winterize Your HVAC System to Prepare Your Home For Colder Weather

 It’s helpful to have an extra discharge hose handy in case your primary one freezes or breaks.
 If it freezes, just remove it, attach the spare and let the frozen one thaw out.
 And while you might think you don’t need your sump pump over the winter months, you shouldn’t unplug it entirely.
 If a warm front comes through, snow melts and a rainstorm hits, you might end up with a wet basement all because you forgot to plug your sump pump back in.

-Winterize your AC Unit
+Winterize your AC system

 For homeowners in the mid-Atlantic region where extreme winter conditions exist, it’s smart to fully winterize your outdoor AC unit before the snow and ice arrive.
 Start by turning off the exterior power to your outdoor unit, and then use a broom to sweep away all leaves, twigs, and grass clippings.
 A garden hose can help provide a thorough rinsing, removing animal droppings, bugs, dust, and dirt.
 Cleaning your air conditioner prevents it from getting clogged and breaking down when you go to use it again next summer.